hashgraph/hedera-cli/README.md

 }
 ```

 Next, it's possible to interact with the CLI state from a Hardhat script.
 You can use the `stateController` to store variables in the `memory` slot of the CLI tool or load stored variables in other scripts.
-For example, after deploying a contract, you can store the contract address in the `memory` slot of the CLI tool and later load this variable in another script.
+For example, after deploying a contract, you can store the contract address in the memory labeled as `erc20address`.
 Here's how you can do this:

 ```javascript
 const stateController = require('../../state/stateController.js');